Electric Vehicles

 The main difference will be seen in two key areas.

-First, the metrics that fleet managers need to monitor.
-For instance, charging sessions, battery life, and electricity rates (off-peak versus peak hours) are some of the new stats that fleet managers should keep an eye out for.
-It’s pertinent for fleet managers to source telematics and fleet management solutions providers who can keep track of this data.
+First, the metrics that fleet managers need to monitor are around the total cost of ownership.
+It’s important to monitor charging costs (particularly for long distances) compared to gas prices, battery life, and electricity rates (off-peak versus peak hours).
+Sourcing telematics and fleet management solutions providers who can keep track of this data is vital.

-Second, fleet managers would need to identify the next steps and optimization opportunities for their newly acquired electric trucks.
-For instance, there’s a lot of talk about how electric vehicles will pave the way for fully autonomous vehicles (think self-driving trucks), which would hopefully maximize productivity and driver safety.
+Second, fleet managers need to identify the next steps and optimization opportunities for their newly acquired electric trucks.
+For instance, there’s a lot of talk about how the electric truck market will pave the way for fully autonomous vehicles (such as self-driving trucks), which would hopefully maximize productivity and driver safety.

 Full Speed Ahead to an Electrified Future

-Due to pressures from the government to cut the transport industry’s carbon emissions and the promise of cost savings, it appears that switching to electric vehicles is the inevitable next step in the evolution of the trucking sector.
+Due to pressures from the government to cut the transport industry’s carbon emissions and the promise of cost savings, it appears that switching to electric vehicles seems to be an inevitable next step in the evolution of the trucking sector.
 Fleet managers should take into consideration both external factors and internal motivations.
 Changes in fleet management strategies also need to be considered as well as creating a transition plan to electric vehicles.

 If you want to keep ahead of the technology curve and prepare for a tech-savvy future, reach out to us by filling out the form on your right-hand side!